-Officially, the Commonwealth of Pennsylvania, Pennsylvania, is categorized as a middle Atlantic state in the United States.
+This middle Atlantic state is, officially, the Commonwealth of Pennsylvania.
 Famous for its agricultural and industrial yields, it is home to several industrial centers for steel, coal, and railroads.

 1. Delaware Water Gap National Recreation Area